Greatest Hits II (Diamond Rio album)

-Greatest Hits II is the second greatest hits package by American country music group Diamond Rio.
+Greatest Hits II is the second compilation albun by American country music group Diamond Rio.
 The tracks "God Only Cries", "Redneck Love Gone Bad", "Over You" and "In God We Still Trust" were newly recorded for the album.
 "God Only Cries" was the only one of these to be released as a single; it peaked at number 30 on the Hot Country Songs charts in mid-2006, shortly before the band exited Arista's roster.